antocuni/misc/talks/bug-hunting/talk.rst

 2. Automatize the run (you are going to run it **many** times)

-3. Find the smallest test case which fails.
-Write a test.
+3. Find the smallest test case which fails

 4. Spot the problem.